GSA/digitalgov.gov/content/posts/2015-07-23-explore-space-with-smithsonians-chandra-x-ray-app.md

 Categorized by the Smithsonian Institute as an educational app, it provides a selection of Chandra’s astronomical images to zoom into, share and learn about.
 This app draws directly from Chandra&#8217;s Observations database.
 Users of this app can expect to enjoy a richer interface as the Chandra team continues to expand selections and increase interactivity in this mobile app.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/07/250-x-444-NASA-Chandra-X-ray-Observatory-2.jpg" alt="NASA's Chandra X-ray Observatory iPhone screenshot" %}I simply love this app—very easy to use.
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/07/250-x-444-NASA-Chandra-X-ray-Observatory-2.jpg" alt="NASA's Chandra X-ray Observatory iPhone screenshot" >}}I simply love this app—very easy to use.
 It has so many breathtaking, awesome images with a ton of info about every one of those pictures.
 Just tap a thumbnail image on the home screen to explore.
 Scroll through the image list to see the stellar images in the collection that will truly astound you—including those of a neutron star, planets in our solar system, the center of the Milky Way or the Pinwheel Galaxy just to pinpoint a few.
 Pinch and drag to zoom into an image.

 Want more information about what you are seeing?
 Tap “more info” for text on the image.
 Want to know even more… touch the “site page” button for more details.
 When you are on the site page, you are able to print, save or share the image in email, Twitter, Facebook, etc.